Killing the Black Body

-In Killing the Black Body: Race, Reproduction, and the Meaning of Liberty, Dorothy Roberts analyzes the reproductive rights of black women in the United States throughout history.
-Published in 1997 by Pantheon Books, this book details a history of reproductive oppression that spans from the commodification of enslaved women's fertility to forced sterilizations of African American and Latina women in the 20th century.
+Killing the Black Body: Race, Reproduction, and the Meaning of Liberty is a 1997 book by the American sociologist Dorothy Roberts in which she analyzes the reproductive rights of black women in the United States throughout history.
+The book details a history of reproductive oppression from the commodification of enslaved women's fertility to forced sterilizations of African American and Latina women in the 20th century.
 Through these accounts, Roberts makes the case that reproductive justice is a necessary part of the greater struggle for racial equality.